Tomsod/elemental/tools/readme.txt

 but any quirks they had in the original game (such as changed resistances) will remain the same.

-Anyway, if you just want to re-create the modified *.dlv and *.ddm files shipped with this mod (although some other changes will be lost), run:
+Anyway, the dungeon files in my mod are by now modified in other ways besides placed monster properties, so just this process cannot re-create them anymore, but monsters.bin and diff.txt in this directory reflect the mod as of v4.0, so if you decide to make some minor changes to either, you can then run:

 perl monpatch.pl monsters.bin < diff.txt

-after extracting the *.dlv and *.ddm files from games.lod.
-Note that the diff.txt file has been edited manually, so the piped command above wouldn't work properly in this case.
+after extracting the *.dlv and *.ddm files from games.lod, to update them.
+Note that the diff.txt file has also been edited manually to some extent.